Ask questions in the Newbie Thread at /r/airforcerecruits

 Your chain of command during basic training starts with your dorm chief (a trainee selected to be in charge of your flight) and goes all the way up to the President of the United States.
 You will not know a lot of your chain of command until you get to basic training, as it will depend on what squadron you are in and who your MTI is, but you can at least learn the top tiers before you go.

 As of 4 September, 2023 the chain of command is as follows:

 Secretary of Defense: Lloyd Austin

 Secretary of the Air Force: Frank Kendall III

 Chief of Staff: General Charles Q. Brown, Jr.

-Air Education & Training Commmand Commander: Lieutenant General Marshall B. Webb
+Air Education & Training Command Commander: Lieutenant General Brian S. Robinson